 Seller ratings show as an automated extension in AdWords Search ads.
-These reviews and ratings primarily reflect customers' overall consumer experience with your business.
-We may not show seller ratings when the underlying reviews and ratings are unrelated to what's being advertised in a specific ad.
+These ratings primarily reflect customers' overall consumer experience with your business on a by country basis.
+We may not show seller ratings when the underlying feedback is unrelated to what's being advertised in a specific ad.

-You' re not charged for seller ratings.
+You're not charged for seller ratings.
 When people click on your ads with extensions, you'll be charged as usual for clicks on your ad.
-If you don' t want seller ratings to show with your ads, follow the steps in Remove extensions.
+If you don't want seller ratings to be shown with your ads, follow the steps in Remove extensions.

-In most cases, seller ratings only show when a business has 150 unique reviews and a composite rating of 3.5 stars or higher.
+In most cases, seller ratings in a country only show when a business has 100 unique reviews from that same country and a composite rating of 3.5 stars or higher.

 Where ratings come from

-Google doesn't modify existing reviews.
-To provide consistent ratings, we calibrate ratings on a 1- 5 scale and filter out reviews that we consider to be untrustworthy or otherwise questionable.
+Google doesn't modify existing ratings.
+To provide consistent ratings, we calibrate ratings on a 1–5 scale and filter out what we consider to be untrustworthy or otherwise questionable.
 Google bases seller ratings on a number of sources, including:

-- Google Customer Reviews, a free programme that collects post-purchase reviews on behalf of advertisers.
+- Google Customer Reviews, a free programme that collects post-purchase comments on behalf of advertisers.

 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

-- Shopping reviews for your shop domain, which include reviews from the various independent sources listed below.
+- Shopping reviews for your store domain, which include comments from the various independent sources listed below.

-We also source reviews from the following independent review websites:
+We also source feedback from the following independent review websites: